Announcing The 2018 Palouse Guy Workshop/Tour "Spring Palouse."

 On the first evening, we'll have an orientation meeting, pizza dinner (free) and we will show instructor photos during a short series of slide shows.
 We'll share our itinerary and get ready for an early start the next day so we can capture sunrise on the Palouse.

-Over the next four days & three nights we will schedule seven shooting sessions (weather conditions may cause us to have more or less in the way of actual shooting opportunities and if we do suffer inclement weather we will retreat to our classroom to offer instruction while we wait out storms.)
-We will tour rolling farmland, waterfalls, buttes, covered bridges, barns, rivers, windmills, grain silos, crop duster airplanes and ranches.
+Over the next four days & three nights we will schedule at least six shooting sessions (weather conditions may cause us to have more or less in the way of actual shooting opportunities and if we do suffer inclement weather we will retreat to our classroom to offer instruction while we wait out storms.
+We also allow time each day for our groups to download cards, recharge batteries etc., but during these down times you are of course free to go out on your own to make images.)
+We will tour rolling farmland, buttes, barns, rivers, windmills, grain silos, crop duster airplanes and ranches.
 We'll photograph people, places, old trucks & farm equipment.
 (Again - weather permitting.)
 We will also give attendees a chance to show their work and take part in group critique sessions as well as training sessions on post processing software.